Find Trade Colleges

 Related Job Titles

-Property, Real Estate, or Community Association Manager Employment Estimates
+What Kind of Property, Real Estate, or Community Association Manager Job Opportunities Are There?

-There were about 317,300 jobs for Property, Real Estate, or Community Association Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 317,300 jobs in the United States for Property, Real Estate, or Community Association Manager.
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 32,600 new jobs for Property, Real Estate, or Community Association Manager by 2026.
-Due to new job openings and attrition, there will be an average of 28,300 job openings in this field each year.
+The BLS estimates 28,300 yearly job openings in this field.

 The states with the most job growth for Property, Real Estate, or Community Association Manager are Utah, Idaho, and Colorado.
 Watch out if you plan on working in West Virginia, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-Property, Real Estate, or Community Association Manager Salary
+What is the Average Salary of a Property, Real Estate, or Community Association Manager

 Property, Real Estate, and Community Association Managers who work in New York, Rhode Island, or New Jersey, make the highest salaries.